 The Titus Story

-It would be more than twenty years before the brothers crushed fruit for production of Titus Vineyards wines.
-Although they hoped one day to build a family operated winery, Lee and Ruth spent those interim years raising their sons and growing grapes for other wineries, including Charles Krug, Beaulieu Vineyards, Quail Ridge, and Pine Ridge.
+It would be more than twenty years before their sons crushed fruit for the production of the first Titus Vineyards wines in 1990.
+Although they hoped to one day build a family operated winery, Lee and Ruth spent those interim years raising their sons and growing grapes for other wineries, including Charles Krug, Beaulieu Vineyards, Cuvaison, Quail Ridge, and Pine Ridge.
 Ultimately, they left the creation of Titus Vineyards wines up to their sons: Phillip now works as Director of Winemaking for Titus Vineyards, while Eric manages the winery and vineyards

-Eric's viticultural approach is based on low-intensity farming techniques that avoid pesticides, biocides and unnecessary fertilization.
-Eric believes that production of high-quality fruit begins with carefully matching the proper rootstock and variety to the particular soil of each vineyard block.
-Young vines are patiently trained into maturity with little emphasis on fruit load in the early years.
-In mature vines, yields are kept moderate at approximately seven pounds per vine for full flavor development and even ripening.
+soil health.
+We believe that high-quality fruit begins with carefully matching the proper rootstock and variety to the particular soil of each vineyard block.
+Young vines are patiently trained into maturity, with little emphasis on fruit load in the early years.
+The yield of mature vines are kept moderate at approximately seven pounds per vine for full flavor development and even ripening.
 Precise hand-work of ‘crown’ weeding, shoot and leaf thinning, cluster shaping, and selective harvesting all aid the production of the most expressive fruit possible.